samdejong86/CAEN-v1730-DAQ/README.md

 		for building the software
 	draw.C
 		A root script for drawing waveforms
+	drivers/CAEN\_driver\_install.sh
+		A script for installing the CAEN libraries.
+The tar files containing the libraries must be located in the same directory as this script

 ## Acknowledgements

-This software used code in CAEN's wavedump example, modified to be in an object oriented framework.
+This software used code in CAEN's [wavedump](http://www.caen.it/csite/CaenProd.jsp?parent=38&idmod=692) example, modified to be in an object oriented framework.